 Discussion

 Using in-depth interviews with 20 graduate students from different universities of the Indian administered state of Kashmir, this study shows that journalism education in Kashmir is not always gender sensitive.
 Gender as a topic and the professional issues related to gender were not usually a matter of discussion nor did they inform the core tenets of teaching.
-Interviewed students emphasized that while they were satisfied with the skills taught and credited their education for much of their professional advancements, they wanted courses that would also teach them how to stay safe while reporting on conflict and politically sensitive issues, and cover gender related issues from political and other important perspectives.
+Interviewed students emphasized that while they were satisfied with the skills taught and credited their education for much of their professional advancements, they wanted courses that would also teach them how to stay safe while reporting on conflict and politically sensitive issues, and cover gender-related issues from political and other important perspectives.
 Students displayed great sensitivity in their understanding of gender and gender issues and in the process expanded on how the intersectional notion of gender plays out in journalism education in a very under-studied conflict prone area of India.

 As our participants emphasized, there was a great emphasis on how gender did not matter in journalism and students were encouraged to be as objective as possible.
 But as our respondents reflected, they realized that this was problematic.
-In an atmosphere where journalism was repressed (International Press Institute, 2020) and women journalists were openly harried, threatened with unequal laws and extreme misogyny (Shah & Bhat, 2022), journalism education must and should keenly center on addressing such issue in class and helping students find ways to counter them.
+In an atmosphere where journalism was repressed (International Press Institute, 2020) and women journalists were openly harried, threatened with unequal laws, and faced extreme misogyny (Shah & Bhat, 2022), journalism education must and should keenly center on addressing such issues in class and helping students find ways to counter them.
 During the pandemic, more men had easier access to education than women (Pain, Ahmed, & Zahra Khalid, 2022) but this gender inequality and its impact was never fully discussed in the classroom setting.
-Newsrooms in Kashmir are gendered as is the situation exacerbated by the ongoing conflict and social stereotypes (Din & Noor, 2014; Hassan, 2023).
+Newsrooms in Kashmir are gendered and the situation is exacerbated by the ongoing conflict and social stereotypes (Din & Noor, 2014; Hassan, 2023).
 There may be more women in classrooms, examples of women courageously choosing a profession where stereotypes abound, but it was no secret that women are not encouraged to be journalists (Shah, 2020; Bhullar, 2021).
 This spilled over into the educational space as well.
-In classrooms, students wanted more access to choice of assignments and did not want to stay restricted to certain issues alone.
+In classrooms, students wanted more access to a choice of assignments and did not want to stay restricted to certain issues alone.
 Incidents involving the arrests of journalists were always not topics of discussion and there was little support for those whose families were threatening to withdraw them from the courses.
 While discussions did center around cyber-harassment, students were not given practical tips to protect themselves physically while working on the ground (Chen, Pain, Chen, Mekelburg, Springer, & Troger, 2020).

 Clearly in a situation where prolonged conflict had created gaps in education and therefore professional opportunities for women (Bhat, Bhat, & Chinnathurai, 2016), journalism education was doing little to bridge this by putting women front and center.
 As our participants showed, they were aware of the many gendered issues of being practicing journalists in Kashmir, but they were highly motivated to bring forward the voices silenced by protracted strife and change to narrative positively (Hassan, 2023).
-Our respondents were testimony to how motivated emerging women journalists were to impact the profession in deeply feminist ways even when as students they had little protection from draconian laws (Maqbool, 2022).
+Our respondents were testimony to how motivated emerging women journalists aim to impact the profession in deeply feminist ways even when as students they had little protection from draconian laws (Maqbool, 2022).
 The message for journalism education on Kashmir is obvious: The next generation of women journalists in Kashmir have a right to education that celebrates their struggles and ensures that their needs and narratives are central.

 Funding